litestar-org/litestar-fullstack-inertia/README.md

 <!-- prettier-ignore-end -->
 </div>

+> [!WARNING]
+>
+> Please note that this project is currently in a pre-release stage of development.
+This means the library is still under
+> active development and some things may not be functional.
+We encourage developers to experiment with this project and provide
+> feedback`

 # Litestar Fullstack Reference Application

 This is a reference application that you can use to get your next Litestar application running quickly.